akka-cod/Airtags_Followup/README.md

             - Inside, we will have a csv file for each device with new locations.
 - **Data synchronization and Mapping**:
     - In principle, the execution of the Data Synchronization Script will be scheduled for each day to upload the previous day's data to the server.
-    - We do not use the mapping scripts from this repository.
-This is what Databay takes care of.
+    - Databay takes care of the mapping and creating the visualization interface of the locations.
 - **Server-side data processing**:
     - In case you need the synthesis and sorting of multiple csv files from multiple devices and multiple days, we have the Synthesis and Data Order Script: [https://github.com/akka-cod/CSV_works/blob/main/Clean_CSVs.py]